abilioesteves/hydra-init-client/README.md

 After making sure the client exists in the Whisper instance, this utility starts a client_credentials flow and emits a new Access Token (in case the client has defined a client-secret).

 When a client-secret is empty, the client is assumed to be public and can only perform Authorization Code flow with PKCE.
-Read the [RFC](https://tools.ietf.org/html/rfc7636)) for more info.
+Read the [RFC 7636](https://tools.ietf.org/html/rfc7636) for more info.

 ## Use as a lib